-- 5.20 The local planning authority will generally use a series of staged conditions that aim to: - Provide for preliminary risk assessment and conceptual model investigation and characterisation of the site to confirm the nature and extent of contamination and validate the conceptual model to allow more refined risk assessment and appraisal of remedial options (see 'Site investigations and risk assessments'). - Propose and receive approval for a remediation scheme that ensures the removal of unacceptable risks to make the site suitable for use. - Submit and receive approval for a validation report that demonstrates the effectiveness of the remediation carried out. - 5.21 It is important to emphasise that the lack of a condition requiring investigation into contamination does not imply that a site is not contaminated.
+- 5.23 The local planning authority will generally use a series of staged conditions that aim to: - Provide for preliminary risk assessment, including a conceptual model and, if required, investigation and characterisation of the site to confirm the nature and extent of contamination.
+The investigation would seek to validate the conceptual model to allow more refined risk assessment and appraisal of remedial options (see 'Site investigations and risk assessments') (pre-commencement condition).

+- Propose and receive approval for a remediation scheme that ensures the removal of unacceptable risks to make the site suitable for use (precommencement condition). - Submit and receive approval for a validation report that demonstrates the effectiveness of the remediation carried out (prior to occupation). - 5.24 If there are pre-commencement conditions then these must be satisfied before any commencement of work on site.
+If works have started on site without satisfying the contaminated land assessment aspect (i.e., precommencement) and agreeing any necessary remedial works then the development will be breaching planning conditions and it may be very difficult or impossible to investigate or remediate contamination as a result.
+In some cases, planning permission may also be lost as a result. - 5.25 It is important to emphasise that the lack of a condition requiring investigation into contamination does not imply that a site is not contaminated.
 The Contaminated Land Team will assess the likelihood of risk based upon the known history of a site.
 It remains the responsibility of a developer or landowner to satisfy themselves over whether a site may or may not have been contaminated in the past.
 Despite this, applicants are reminded that they have a duty in accordance Part 2A of the Environmental Protection Act 1990, to immediately inform the local planning authority if any unforeseen contamination is encountered at any point during the development.